 The Group provided a final RI Report (RIR) to USEPA in January 2018 (Geosyntec, 2018), which EPA approved on July 13, 2018.
 The Group also conducted a supplemental groundwater investigation to evaluate the efficacy of monitored natural attenuation (MNA) as a remedial action to address constituents in groundwater at the Site.
 The results of this investigation were provided to USEPA in January 2017 in the Supplemental Groundwater and Baseline Monitored Natural Attenuation Investigation Report (Groundwater MNA Report; Geosyntec, 2017a).
 USEPA approved this report in October 2017.

-The Group conducted a reuse assessment to evaluate Site-specific, reuse-related considerations to identify reasonably anticipated future Site uses.
+The Group conducted a reuse assessment to evaluate Site-specific, reuse-related considerations to identify reasonably anticipated future Site uses of the privately-owned portion of the Site.
 The results of this assessment were provided to USEPA in February 2017 in the Reuse Assessment Report (TRC, 2017a) and supplemented in a Reuse Assessment Addendum provided to USEPA in April 2017 (TRC, 2017b).
 The Reuse Assessment Addendum concluded that the potential reuse of the Site is severely limited by (1) the presence of extensive and state- and federally-regulated areas that limit development; (2) the environmentally sensitive nature of the surrounding area; (3) state, county, and local planning documents that discourage development in environmentally-sensitive areas away from established centers and focus on protection of the GSNWR; (4) the lack of available infrastructure and associated Site accessibility issues; and, (5) the presence of buried waste which complicates construction and makes it costlier.

 The following summary of the RI results is based on information in the final RIR and in the Groundwater MNA Report.